 5 Basic Ways to Eat Tempura in Japan

-If you have a chance to enjoy the traditional course dinner “Kaiseki (会席)” at Japanese restaurants, the menu usually includes Tempura, which is often served with a dipping sauce for it called “Tentsuyu (天つゆ)“.
+If you have a chance to enjoy traditional Japanese course dinner “Kaiseki” at Japanese restaurants, the menu usually includes Tempura.

 How to Eat Tempura

-In addition to savoring Tempura at restaurants, Japanese home cooks sometimes make it at home.
-Unlike having Tempura in restaurants, the eating manner of Tempura at home varies depending on each person and the household.
+Unlike having Tempura in the restaurant, the eating manner of Tempura at home varies depending on each person and the household.

-Nevertheless, there are some basic ways of eating Tempura favored by many of us Japanese, and today for beginners, I will introduce them.
+Nonetheless, there are some basic ways of eating Tempura favored by many, and today for beginners, I will introduce them.

 Dip in Ponzu Sauce